cultureandempire/cultureandempire.github.io/cande.md

 In reality, the War on Terror has also been extremely convenient and profitable for the Spider and the Para-state.
 It allowed the PATRIOT Act to slide through Congress.
 It gave the Spider unlimited space to consolidate its diverse agencies, and power to do what it pleased, across the globe, in the name of "security."
 It ended the concepts of constitutionality, civil liberties, privacy, justice, due process.
 It legitimized the old practice of secret armies, and created havoc in the Middle East that drew all attention away from the ongoing eradication of Palestine.

 Finally, the War on the Internet, which for a change makes no implied appeal to racism.
-Conventionally, a generation of young 20-something anarchist pirates have been stealing our cultural treasures (movies like "Batman and Robin," one assumes), collecting kiddie porn, publishing plans for nuclear bombs, and leaking state secrets.
+Conventionally, a generation of young 20-something anarchist pirates have been stealing our cultural treasures, collecting kiddie porn, publishing plans for nuclear bombs, wreaking havoc on honest businesses, and leaking state secrets.

 To stop these dangerous pirates, hackers, drug dealers, and cyberfreaks we need firm action, international agreements [like ACTA](https://www.google.com/search?q=acta) and the Stop Online Piracy Act (SOPA), which regretfully must remain secret for national security reasons.
 Sadly, this war will probably last forever.
 We will of course persevere, etc. etc.